 Most, but not all, city streets are open to safe snowmobiling and allow riders access to businesses and lodging.
 A break from the trail is equally exhilarating at Kewadin Casino or in downtown Sault Ste.
 Marie, where a local brew pub, wineries and restaurants await you.
 Be sure to put the first Saturday in February on your calendar, when the International 500 snowmobile race brings NASCAR-style excitement to the snowy city.

-We have a new plowed parking area at the beginning of Trail #8 under the International Bridge, which now has an all-season Porta-John.
+We have a newly plowed parking area at the beginning of Trail #8 under the International Bridge, which now has an all-season Porta-John.

-If you are staying in the Sault, please look at our list of supporters on our web page and give them your business.
+If you are staying in the Sault, please look at the list of supporters on our web page and give them your business.
 Please do that in all the towns you visit.
-The grooming entities are all made up of volunteers who want you to support those who support us!!!!!!
+The grooming entities are all made up of volunteers who want you to support those who support us!

 We now have a marked trail that will be groomed on occasion to get to parts and service at Chippewa Motors.
 It comes into the back of their lot from the east side of M-129 when you come out of the woods.

 Remember, trail base is the amount of snow between your track and the ground below, not the amount of fluff piled up in the woods.
-Six inches of snow compresses to a depth of less than one inch on the trail.
+Six inches of snow compresses to less than an inch on the trail.

 Sault Ste.
 Marie to Brimley, Trail #8 –

-Base 3-6 inches – Trail is in poor to fair Condition.
+Base 0 – 3 inches -Trail is in poor to rideable condition.

 Brimley to Raco, Trail #8 –